whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 of equality and open-mindedness is not our default setting.
 It would be easy to default to tribalistic instincts and stereotype others unlike ourselves, but I take comfort in the idea of trying to transcend that impulse in order to achieve a greater sense of what it means to be a human on this earth, and not just from a particular and narrow slice of experience.

+#### Journey Mapping

+With a heavy background in sociology and qualitative reserach methodologies, I really enjoyed learning about journey mapping.
+I think it's a great way to iteratively develop a product based on actual user needs and experiences.
+In sociology and anthropology, there is an idea of "grounded theory", which refers to reserach being guided by actual social happenings and observation, as opposed to a researcher entering a field site with a pre-conceived theory.
+Journey mapping follows a similar ethos, which is rooted in curiosity and humility.
+Instead of claiming to know what the user experiences, journey mapping requires the product team to slow down and gather detailed data about the user experience, and implement future development in response to that.

+Professionally, I've been curious about how I can use my sociological skills in the tech world.
+Journey mapping excites me, because it offers a platform for me to just that.

 #### Grit